migratorydata/addon-audit-log4j/README.md

 | `addons/audit-log4j`                        | Platform-independent tarball package |
 | `/etc/migratorydata/addons/audit-log4j`     | `RPM` or `DEB` Linux package         |

-The add-on is automatically enabled if at least one or more of the following parameters of the MigratoryData server are set on `true`:
+The add-on is automatically enabled if at least one or more of the following parameters of the MigratoryData server are set on `log4j`:
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditaccess">Extension.Audit.Access</a>
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditmessage">Extension.Audit.Message</a>
 * <a target="_blank" href="https://migratorydata.com/docs/migratorydata/configuration/advanced-paramters/#extensionauditcache">Extension.Audit.Cache</a>